Rexford Industrial Realty (REXR)

 Howard Schwimmer, Co-Chief Executive Officer and Director

-Mr. Schwimmer co-founded Rexford's predecessor business in 2001 and has served as Co-Chief Executive Officer and a Director of Rexford Industrial Realty since its formation in January 2013.
-He brings over 40 years of specialized experience in Southern California infill industrial real estate, with deep expertise across acquisition, repositioning, leasing, operations, and strategic planning.
-Prior to co-founding Rexford, he served in senior executive roles at DAUM Commercial Real Estate, one of California's oldest industrial brokerage firms.
-He has extensive experience in the formation and governance of both private and public real estate investment entities.
+Mr. Schwimmer has served as Rexford Industrial's Co-Chief Executive Officer and as a member of its Board of Directors since its formation in January 2013.
+He founded Rexford Industrial's predecessor business in 2001, and under his leadership, the company has grown into a leading publicly-traded industrial REIT.
+Mr. Schwimmer brings over 40 years of specialized experience in Southern California infill industrial real estate.
+He previously held senior executive roles at DAUM Commercial Real Estate and has extensive experience in the formation and governance of both private and public real estate investment entities.

 Michael S. Frankel, Co-Chief Executive Officer and Director

-Mr. Frankel has served as Co-Chief Executive Officer and a Director of Rexford Industrial Realty since July 2013, having joined Rexford's predecessor business in May 2005 as Chief Financial Officer.
-His career spans real estate investment, private equity investments, and senior management operating roles.
-He was previously responsible for investments at the private equity firm 'C3,' a subsidiary of Comcast Corporation.
-Mr. Frankel also served with L.E.K.
-Consulting, providing strategic advisory services, and began his career as Vice President at Melchers & Co., overseeing U.S.-Asia operations.
+Mr. Frankel serves as Rexford Industrial's Co-Chief Executive Officer and on the Board of Directors since July 2013.
+He previously served as the Chief Financial Officer of Rexford Industrial Realty & Management Inc. since May 2005 and as Managing Partner of Rexford Industrial LLC and Rexford Sponsor LLC.
+Mr. Frankel's career spans real estate investment, private equity investments, and senior management operating roles.
+He was formerly responsible for investments at the private equity firm "C3," a subsidiary of the Comcast Corporation, and also served with LEK Consulting.

 Michael Fitzmaurice, Chief Financial Officer